solliancenet/challenge-big-data-vis/hands-on-lab/big-data-viz-challenge.md

     -   02 Train and Evaluate Models
     -   03 Deploy as Web Service

-#### Challenge 2 Success Criteria
+### Challenge 2 Success Criteria
  -   the following external tables exist
     -   flight_delays_with_airport_codes
     -   airport_code_location_lookup_clean
     -   flight_weather_with_airport_code
 -   You are able to access the tables in Azure Databricks.
+- Notebooks have been run:
   - Data Preparation
   - train and Evaluate model
   - Deploy Model as Web Service

+### Challenge 2 Hints, Tips, and Resources

+- N/A

 ## Challenge 3: Setup Azure Data Factory